spatankar276/Mutual-Fund-Data-Analysis/README.md

 # Mutual-Fund-Data-Analysis
-Analyzing mutual fund data from the CRISP database
+Comparing active and passive mutual funds to see which one is better to hold in the long term